 Proper training is essential.
 Make certain you have identified the most effective as well as time-efficient process for gathering needed information.
 This, consequently, allows the patient to quickly transition into the professional care they expect and deserve.
 Leverage the technology while keeping the patient experience a priority.
 Are you and your team confident in your processes?

 Know your brand promise.
 Always deliver.

 A brand promise is an extension of the hospital’s positioning in the market.
-It is the tangible benefit related to doing business.
+In fact, it is the tangible benefit related to doing business.
 What can the patient expect when doing business with you and your hospital?
 How well do all members of your team deliver on brand promise expectations?

 Serve patients as guests.
 Treat them as family.

-This sounds a bit cliché, but, in actuality, it works.
+In actuality, this works.
 People want to be treated respectfully and with care.
 Showing both personal respect and empathy expresses to others they are important.
 When interacting with people, perceptions become reality.
 Imagine the difference in the patient experience if you were to treat patients the same way you treat your favorite relative – we all have one!

 Go the extra mile with the little things.

 A compilation of little things makes a big impression.
 Going the extra mile might be as simple as walking the patient and family member to the waiting area or personally assisting him or her to the day surgery check-in nursing station.
 Small things make a significant impact on the patient experience.
-Take a moment and begin writing down some of the small things you can do to facilitate a genuine Culture of Care.
-Are you ready to begin transforming patient visits into positive guest experiences?
+Take a moment and begin writing down some of the small things you can do to facilitate a genuine culture of care.
+Are you transforming patient visits into positive guest experiences?

 What are the Next Steps?